RobotsWar/Spidey/docs/parts.md

 ### Ollo tool

-You may need an ollo tool to work with ollo rivet
+You may need an ollo tool to work with ollo rivet:

 http://www.robotis-shop-en.com/?act=shop_en.goods_view&GS=1602